 Market Participant Responsibilities

-Only Market Participants with settlement accounts for the Energy Market are eligible to submit Supply Offers, Increment Offers, Demand Reduction Offers, Demand Bids, External Transactions (other than Through Service External Transactions), Decrement Bids and purchase Energy or related services in the Day-Ahead Energy Market and in the Real-Time Energy Market.
+Market Participants can submit Supply Offers, Increment Offers, Demand Reduction Offers, Demand Bids, Day-Ahead Ancillary Services Offers, External Transactions (other than Through Service External Transactions), Decrement Bids and purchase Energy or related services in the Day-Ahead Market and in the Real-Time Energy Market.
 All Market Participants and Non-Market Participant Transmission Customers may submit “Through Service” External Transactions in the Real-Time Energy Market.
 The major responsibilities of Market Participants are as follows:

-Market Participants Buying from Energy Market
+Market Participants Buying from Energy and Reserve Markets

-Market Participants may submit hourly Demand Bids for the amount of demand that they want to participate in the Day-Ahead Energy Market as described in Market Rule 1 Section III.1.10.1A.
+Market Participants may submit hourly Demand Bids for the amount of demand that they want to participate in the Day-Ahead Market as described in Market Rule 1 Section III.1.10.1A.

-The key scheduling responsibilities of a Market Participant purchasing Energy from the Energy Market for consumption by end-users that are located inside the New England Control Area or that is selling to buyers external to the New England Control Area include but are not limited to:
+The key scheduling responsibilities of a Market Participant purchasing Energy from the Day-Ahead Market or Real-Time Energy Market for consumption by end-users that are located inside the New England Control Area or that is selling to buyers external to the New England Control Area include but are not limited to:

 Submitting hourly schedules for Self-Scheduled Dispatchable Asset Related Demand;